About CHECT research

 While the annual grant round provides the main stream of CHECT funding for research, we may from time to time decide to award further grants or consider applications outside of this round.
 We will also consider proposals to co-fund projects in partnership with other funding bodies.
 In these circumstances appropriate peer review process will be applied.
 We are a member of the Association of Medical Research Charities (AMRC).
 All AMRC members support the AMRC position statement on the use of animals in research.

-Applications for funding must be submitted to the SAC on our standard form and sent both electronically to email@example.com and in hard copy with original signatures to our office, for the attention of Petra Maxwell.
+Applications for funding must be submitted by 20 April 2018 on the attached standard form and sent to email@example.com and in hard copy with original signatures to the CHECT office, for the attention of Petra Maxwell.
 Researchers will be notified of the outcome of their application by July 2018.

 Scientific Advisory Committee

 While the CHECT trustees are ultimately responsible for the research strategy and grant awarding of the charity, a CHECT Scientific Advisory Committee (SAC) exists to assist the CHECT trustees in these responsibilities.
 The committee members are:

 Dr Lorna Fraser (Chair)

 I am a trustee of CHECT and a survivor of bilateral retinoblastoma having had one eye removed and radiotherapy on the other in 1979.

 I initially trained as a Paediatrician, graduating from the University of Aberdeen’s medical school in 1999 and becoming a member of the Royal College of Paediatrics and Child Health in 2002.
 I then changed career path and completed a PhD from the School of Geography at the University of Leeds in 2012.